camflint/roam-reddit-unofficial/README.md

 ## Usage

 The easiest way to access the plugin's features is via the Command Palette.
-Just press `Cmd+P` (`Ctrl+P` on Windows) and start typing "Reddit" to see a list of supported commands.
+First put your cursor where you want the blocks to be inserted.
+Then just press `Cmd+P` (`Ctrl+P` on Windows) and start typing "Reddit" to see a list of supported commands.

 <img width="749" alt="CleanShot 2022-08-01 at 00 01 57@2x" src="https://user-images.githubusercontent.com/2079548/182091184-68a8431d-bd53-4256-9104-d203bf5a45f3.png">